Christoforos00/IMDBClassification/README.md

 # IMDBClassification
-Implementing the SGD Logistic Regression algorithm to classify IMDB comments.
+Implementing the SGD Logistic Regression and Naive Bayes algorithms to classify IMDB comments.